What does the Bible say about same sex attraction?

 We all have things that just are.
 Things that we are drawn to that someone else isn’t.
 An appetite for gluttony, or alcoholism, or lust, or greed, or television addiction that someone else just simply can’t relate to because they don’t have that appetite.
 It’s not a matter of if we have the appetite, it’s a matter of if we feed that appetite, or if we feed on Jesus, the Bread of Life and the Living Water, to fulfill all of our longings and quench all of our thirst for sin.

-Homosexuals and heterosexuals have different battles to fight, but we are all in the same boat: broken people trying to be made whole in Jesus.
+Gay and straight people have different battles to fight, but we are all in the same boat: broken people trying to be made whole in Jesus.

 Let’s start acting like it as a Church.